abduld/WebGPU/src/wb/mp/common.markdown

 * Do not modify the template code provided -- only insert code where the `//@@` demarcation is placed

-* Develop your application incrementally
+* Develop your solution incrementally and test each version thoroughly before moving on to the next version

 * Do not wait until the last minute to attempt the lab.